BlazingBora/grow-a-garden-scripts/README.md

 - 📦 **Dupe Items and Pets**: Spawn rare or valuable pets.
 - 🔄 **2025 Update Support**: Tested and confirmed to work on the newest version of Grow A Garden.

+How to use:
+- Have a working Roblox executor
+- Join Grow a Garden
+- Paste the script
+- ...and wait!

 If you have any suggestions, shoot me a message and I'll respond as quickly as possible.

 As always, ENJOY!